Nukulparmar/MyHcalAnlzr/README.md

 # MyHcalAnlzr

 This is the setup for LOCAL pedestal studies!
 For the GLOBAL setup, check out the "hcalNano" branch!
+For the WholeRun / WholeFill setup, check out the "hcalNano_WholeFill" setup.

 ## General info